What You Need to Know About Patio Door Replacement

 4. You Need a Broom Handle to “Lock” Your Patio Door

-One of the biggest dangers that homeowners face with old patio doors is security.
+One of the biggest dangers homeowners face with old patio doors is security.
 Unfortunately, older doors don’t close or lock properly.
+The cheap patio door hardware becomes less effective over time.
 Often, when you’ve had to shake and wiggle the door to get it on track, you’ve also made the door looser and easier to jimmy open.
 If someone wants to get in, they’ll wiggle the door hard enough to free it of the single, short lock.

-Many homeowners mitigate this problem by getting out their trusty broom handle.
-We’ve heard more than one instance of the broom handle falling down in the track accidentally and locking the homeowner out!
-Intruders, on the other hand, won’t hesitate to use a screwdriver to easily pop up the broom handle/wooden bar and get right in.
+Many homeowners mitigate this problem by getting out their trusty broom handles.
+We’ve heard more than one instance of the broom handle accidentally falling on the track and locking the homeowner out!
+Intruders, on the other hand, won’t hesitate to use a screwdriver to easily pop up the broom handle or wooden bar and get right in.

-Our replacement patio doors feature an ultra-secure three-point locking system.
-The door locks in three locations along the frame.
+Our replacement patio doors feature an ultra-secure multipoint locking system—the door locks in three locations along the frame.
 Instead of using short screws to secure the door, we use longer screws that go all the way into the door frame.
-This ensures you can put away your broom handle and feel safe because there’s no way to break the door open by wiggling it.
+This system ensures you can put away your broom handle and feel safe because there’s no way to break the door open by wiggling it.

 5. Your Door Is Difficult to Open or Has to Be Forced

-Again, probably the most common complaint of all is difficulty opening patio doors.
-What happens when a homeowner can’t open their patio door (especially in the summer months, when it’s being used all the time)?
+Again, the most common complaint is difficulty opening patio doors.
+What happens when a homeowner can’t open their patio door (especially in the summer when it’s used all the time)?
 They wiggle it around.
 They wrestle with the door.
 They force it open and closed.
-This means your door gets bent and the frame no longer fits into the track.
+The door gets bent, and the frame no longer fits into the track.

-There’s no reason to feel bad about forcing your patio door open too many times.
-The truth is, older patio doors were poorly made.
+There’s no reason to feel bad about forcing your patio door open too often.
+The truth is that older patio doors were poorly made.
 The wheels lock up, and they jump off track.
 The flimsy screens get easily bent and become unusable.
 It’s a serious pain in the neck.

-If you’re ready to enjoy summer with a beautiful, easy-to-use, secure patio door, give us a call!
+Get ready to enjoy summer with a beautiful, easy-to-use, secure patio door—give us a call!
 Our Weather Tight experts are happy to schedule a consultation to assess your current door and patio door replacement needs.
-New doors will help you step outside with ease and enjoy the sunshine on your patio.
-Don’t let another summer go by while you wrestle with your patio door—call today!
+New doors will help you step outside with ease and enjoy the season on your patio.
+Don’t let another summer go by while you wrestle with your patio door!